Synchro skating isn’t about medals.

 However, it wouldn’t be the so-called easy breezy 1988/1989 season.

 In September 1989, before fall skating school, we were on two missions: finding eight skaters and choreographing the beginning of our program in the elementary school gymnasium.
-We recruited three skaters from our middle-age Arborg team, however, one skater pulled double duty – skating on her former team and ours.
+We recruited two skaters from our middle-age Arborg team, and another singles skater who wanted to join.
+One skater pulled double duty – skating on her former team and ours.

 In the gym, while 11 of us sashayed to “The Doctor” by the Doobie Brothers, “Thru These Walls” by Phil Collins, and “Come Dancing” by The Kinks, we’d pitch names of skaters with previous synchro experience to Joanne.